-- (a) Commission void.
-The commission may order the voiding of wagers, and require refunds, on any event for which wagering, or the continuation of wagering, would be contrary to the public policies of the state. - (b) Patron cancellation.
-A wagering ticket may be cancelled by a patron at the discretion of the operator, so long as no sporting event upon which the wager was made has commenced. - (c) Payout adjustments.
-House rules shall state clearly circumstances in which the payouts are to be adjusted, including, without limitation: - (1) when wagers are affected by cancelled events; - (2) when and for what reason or reasons wagers will be cancelled; and - (3) application of aggregate limits as outlined in subdivision (b) of section 5329.14 of this Part.
+(a) Commission void.
+The commission may order the voiding of sports wagers, and require refunds, on any event for which wagering, or the continuation of wagering, would be contrary to the public policies of this State.

+- (b) Authorized sports bettor cancellation.
+A sports wagering ticket may be cancelled by an authorized sports bettor at the discretion of the casino sports wagering licensee, so long as no sports event upon which the sports wager was made has commenced. - (c) Rescission.
+A casino sports wagering licensee shall not rescind any sports wager made pursuant to this Part unless extraordinary circumstances exist and the prior written approval of the commission has been obtained. - (d) Payout adjustments.
+House rules shall state clearly circumstances in which the payouts are to be adjusted, including, without limitation: - (1) when sports wagers are affected by cancelled events; - (2) when and for what reason or reasons sports wagers will be cancelled; and - (3) application of aggregate limits as outlined in subdivision (b) of section 5329.14 of this Part.

 § 5329.22.
-Structuring of multiple wagers.
+Structuring of multiple sports wagers.